AndrasKovacs/pny1-assignment/DepTC.md

 Still, there are many caveats and footnotes to this.

 First, coherence and incoherence are a convenient and simple categorization of real-world systems, but there are many features and details that determine type classes' usability in the context of a given language.
 There's a great variance in the methods for incoherent search.
-The `IncoherentInstances` extension of GHC Haskell is rather simple, Agda's instance search is more complex, Coq also features backtracking, while Scala's search doesn't have backtracking but is very complex partly because it's embedded in a complex language.
+The [`IncoherentInstances`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/type-class-extensions.html#instance-overlap) extension of GHC Haskell is rather simple, Agda's instance search is more complex, Coq also features backtracking, while Scala's search doesn't have backtracking but is very complex partly because it's embedded in a complex language.
 It might be the case that some real-world systems benefit from incoherence and never suffer from their drawbacks, or there may be some sweet spot of search complexity that balances robustness and flexibility, and it isn't necessarily coherent search.

 > This connects to the general issue of software methodology and productivity research, which hasn't delivered specatular results so far (that I know of).
 In particular, there is a large amount of quantitative research that could be potentially done to inform programming language design.
 Such reasearch would be preferable to the status quo of language design which mostly builds upon accumulated subjective experience of programmers and public discussion (where the most vociferous participants may or may not emphasize the practicaly most important points).

 Second, proof writing and software development have differences that affect the usefulness of various search techniques.

 In software development, the norm is that programs carry relatively few proofs and semantics is only loosely determined by types.
-Software projects comparatively larger amount of code and more complex modularization, and code tends to be refactored and modified more frequently.
-Here, a large chunk of program semantics is not formalized and instead managed mentally by developers.
+Software projects have comparatively large amount of code and complex modularization, and code tends to be refactored and modified more frequently.
+Here, a large chunk of program semantics is not formalized and instead kept managed mentally by developers.
 In this environemnt coherence provides a relatively large benefit, as it alleviates mental burden and makes programs more robust to modification.

 In proof writing, very frequently the operational semantics or performance of code (proof terms) isn't relevant at all; the primary goal is to provide *some* proof.
 This ethos is exemplified by Coq where users often just throw powerful automated search at various problems without even making an effort to understand the resulting proof (if there is one).
 It's not an inherently bad practice, since there is finite amount of human effort that can be expended on understanding things, and it's often better to focus on understanding the most important points and leave dirty work to automation.
 Also, since specifications are so precise, erratic instance resolution rarely causes sneaky errors.
 Plugging in a wrong instance tends to prevent type checking, since proofs often rely on the implementations of class methods.
 In this environment coherence provides a relatively small benefit.

 However, we would like to ultimately integrate software development and proof writing seamlessly.
 Currently, Coq and Agda are very cumbersome for software development, and Haskell is very cumbersome and unreliable for proof writing.
-Designing type classes for an integrated environemnt would require a careful balancing act or provision of orthogonal search techniques for proof and program writing.
-Some of this will be discussed later.
+Designing type classes for an integrated environemnt would require a careful balancing act and provision of orthogonal search techniques for proof and program writing.

 #### 3. Alternatives to type classes

-In this section I examine whether some advances features and techniques could make type classes superfluous.
-I single out features such that I have in the past encountered people characterizing them as alternatives to classes (though I cannot provide specific references to where I've read such things).
+In this section I examine whether some features and techniques could make type classes superfluous.
+I single out features such that I have in the past encountered people characterizing them as alternatives to classes (though I'm afraid I cannot provide specific references to such discussions).

 ##### 3.1.
 Generic programming

-By "generic programming" I mean programming with closed type universes, which includes solutions such as Scrap Your Boilerplate and GHC.Generics in Haskell and direct uses of type universes in dependent languages.
+By "generic programming" I mean programming with closed type universes, which includes solutions such as ["Scrap Your Boilerplate"](https://hackage.haskell.org/package/syb) and [GHC.Generics](https://hackage.haskell.org/package/base-4.8.1.0/docs/GHC-Generics.html) in Haskell and direct uses of type universes in dependent languages (see e. g.
+[McBride](https://www.cs.ox.ac.uk/projects/utgp/school/conor.pdf)).

 The general idea is that we have *descriptions* or *codes* for datatypes inside the language, and we can use descriptions to guide computation on values of described types.
 Type universes are data types whose values are descriptions (although full-fledged universes require dependent typing).